devlinjunker/template.github.semver/CONTRIBUTING.md

  - Try to think of any edge cases they may have missed.
  - Ensure formatting and style guide is followed
  - [5 antipractices of Code Reviews](https://blogs.oracle.com/javamagazine/five-code-review-antipatterns)

+### Security
+Review our [Security Policy](SECURITY.md) for how to submit bug reports and design principles to follow when contributing.

+### Style Guide
+Make sure to only include basic documentation and Github setup files in this Template!